 • Vietnamese Dong (VND)

-Yes, most lenders will want expats to have at least 5% saved towards the cost of the home.
+Yes, most lenders will want expats to have at least 5% (and often 20%) saved towards the cost of the home.
 You’ll also need to have the money needed for paying related fees, such as stamp duty.

 In most cases, your deposit must come from genuine savings.
 But some lenders will accept other funds if you already own an Australian property, or pay a bigger deposit.